• Skip to primary navigation

 1. Combine rolled oats, cinnamon, and unsweetened almond milk in a container and refrigerate covered for at least two hours or overnight.

 2. Put a few tablespoons of the soaked oats at the bottom.
-Then add ground flaxseeds and some diced apple.
+Then add ground flaxseeds (or chia seeds) and some diced apple.
 The liquid from the soaked oats and juices from the apple will get soaked up by the flaxseeds.

 3. Continue to layer soaked oats, then raisins and diced apple.
-When you've layered in all the soaked oats and apple, top with chopped walnut and dust a little more cinnamon, that's it!
+When you've layered in all the soaked oats and diced apples, top with chopped walnut and dust a little more cinnamon; that's it!

 Overnight oats keep well in an airtight container in the refrigerator for up to 3 days.

 I love overnight oats because it's so easy to make several jars at once, which gets your meal prep game on for the week, especially when you are on the go or have a busy week ahead.
-And you will have fun putting these babies together.
-Kids love layering the jars.
+And you'll have fun putting these babies together.
+Kids love layering jars.
 It feels like an art project!

 Pro Tip

 While this recipe calls for you to refrigerate the oats with unsweetened almond milk for at least two hours, I have skipped the refrigerator step.
-In a mad rush, on several occasions, I've put all the ingredients into to-go container and took it with me to eat later.
-Since there are no animal-based ingredients, its not a requirement to refrigerate.
+In a mad rush, on several occasions, I've put all the ingredients into a mason jar and taken it with me to eat later.
+Since there are no animal-based ingredients, it's not a requirement to refrigerate.
+But if you want to keep it chilled, put it into a cooler bag with an ice pack.

 Frequently Asked Questions